 It is not manipulation is a bad way, just what had worked for them before and so it escalates, when allowed.
 Baby sounds of crying and whining are used as a more immediate provocation for action.

-Crying really tugs at our hearts, the energy language, and so it is hard for parents to stay conscious, and patient, to help the child express, and yet not reinforce habits of crying.
+Crying really tugs at our hearts, the energy language, and so it is hard for parents to stay conscious, and patient, to help the child express, and not reinforce habits of crying.
 It is time to help the child learn to talk.
 Look them in the eye and talk to them; give them your language!

-A parent that ‘gives in’ all the time actually will find more tantrums to follow as they taught their child this.
+A parent that ‘gives in’ all the time to crying and fits actually will find more tantrums to follow as they taught their child this.
 Take time to observe what the child is experiencing and that information will help you in how to create positive growth.